This record-breaking pumpkin is heavier than a small car and big enough to fit inside

 The man behind this particular whopping weigh-in is Alex Noel from Pomfret, Connecticut.
 He snagged a $8,519 prize for winning the competition.

-Perhaps we can all sleep a little better knowing that Loel's award-winning squash is safe and sound in its own enormous pumpkin-sized house int the fair's Fruit and Vegetable building.
+Perhaps we can all sleep a little better knowing that Loel's award-winning squash is safe and sound in its own enormous pumpkin-sized house in the fair's Fruit and Vegetable building.

 New Englanders can drop by to see all the monstrous winners of the fair's Giant Pumpkin Weigh-Off through October 14th.